svenkonings/Youtube-Video-Deck/README.md

   - Fix scroll up when dragging subscription after scrolling to bottom of list (dnd library bug?)
 - Handle unsubscribe (remove from subscriptions and group)
 - Performance optimization with https://github.com/Skayo/svelte-tiny-virtual-list
-- Fix subscription load on scroll on large screens / when zooming out
-  - Show loading circle on scroll when there is a next page with https://github.com/maciekgrzybek/svelte-inview
-- Use fa icons with https://github.com/Cweili/svelte-fa

 ## Other task ideas
 - Add ripple effect to buttons